Let's Make a Night of It

 Let's Make a Night of It is a 1937 British musical comedy film directed by Graham Cutts and starring Charles "Buddy" Rogers, June Clyde and Claire Luce.
 The screenplay concerns a husband and his wife, who acquire rival nightclubs at the same time.
 It was based on the play The Silver Spoon by Henrik Ege.
 It was distributed in America by Universal Pictures the following year.

+Claude Friese-Green was responsible for the cinematography.